tamaskogabo/firstChatApp/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Create backend implementation with Spring-Boot, WebSocketMessageBroker, and Stomp endpoint
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Implement and connect the React frontend to the server, using SockJS, and stompClient
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] Test copy the frontend build to the backend, to make it work with the Tomcat server
-    - [ ] Spanish
+- [ ] Dockerize the application for easier installation and use

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/tamaskogabo/firstChatApp/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>